rust-lang/rust/doc/basics.md

 | TCX          | Type context                           |

 This is a concise list of abbreviations that can come up during clippy development.
-An extensive genal list can be found in the [rustc-dev-guide glossary][glossary].
+An extensive general list can be found in the [rustc-dev-guide glossary][glossary].
 Always feel free to ask if an abbreviation or meaning is unclear to you.

 [glossary]: https://rustc-dev-guide.rust-lang.org/appendix/glossary.html